cheneyuwu/rlfd/README.md

     ```
     demo_data.npz - demontration data, which is copies to each run
     log.txt       - training logs
-    params.json   - hyper parameters for the experiment enclosed in this directory
+    params.json   - parameters for the experiment enclosed in this directory
     progress.csv  - experiment statistics for plotting
     policies      - a folder containing intermediate policies, <policy_[0-9]+>.pkl, and the last one, policy_last.pkl
     ```